 Before the session (usually between sessions)

-Meet all the speakers in your session and determine if any changes to the programme have to be made and ask for some background information on the speakers.
+Meet all the speakers in your session and determine if any changes to the programme have to be made and ask for background information on the speakers.
 The Session convenor will help arrange these meetings.

 During the session